<> <> <> <>

 3. What about a challenge I am currently facing am I grateful for?

-Don't over think it, the answer might be a simple as, "I got up when my alarm went of the first time" or "I went to the gym when I didn't feel like it"
+Don't overthink it, the answer might be as simple as "I got up when my alarm went off the first time" or "I went to the gym when I didn't feel like it"

 Whatever it is in that moment that pops up, feel thankful and acknowledge it.
 Recognise all the good in your life no matter how insignificant it might seem.
 Stick with it.

-Neuroscience have proven that on a day when you feel like you don’t have anything to be grateful for, just asking the question is enough to change the chemistry of your brain.
+Neuroscience has proven that on a day when you feel like you don’t have anything to be grateful for, just asking the question is enough to change the chemistry of your brain.

 This simple practice trains you to look for everything that is going well in your life so you can start focusing more on the good, not the things that may be going south.
 The more you stimulate these neural pathways through practising gratitude, the stronger and more automatic they become.